 To determine whether you have achieved the desired programme competences you will submit a number of final products, which will be assessed.
 Interim monitoring will take place, consisting of the giving of feedback on interim products.
 See the table below.
 You can find a detailed description of the phases in Section 5.
 See Table 2 and the explanation provided for each product.

-Internship phase Product Feedback Assessment Preparation Proposal for a project at a company Go/No-Go to start Implementation Project plan Within five working days Interim report A report on the progress of the project and how you expect the remainder of the project to go.
-Interim reflection (document) Interim presentation 5 A presentation on the progress of your work.
-Feedback, which must be recorded in writing.
-Completion Final report A report about the progress of the project as a whole, including the period described in the interim report.
-Depending on the project, the student may also deliver a product, in accordance with the agreements made with the company.
-The product will be an integral part of the assessment.
-Final reflection (document) Final presentation Final assessment (grade) About the delivered product or solution.
-During the final presentation you present your final report and defend its content.
+Internship phase Product Feedback Assessment

+Preparation Proposal for a project at a company Go/No-Go to

+start

+Implementation Project plan Within five

+working days

+Interim report Feedback,

+A report on the progress of the project and how you expect the which must

+remainder of the project to go. be recorded

+Interim reflection (document) in writing.

+Interim presentation

+A presentation on the progress of your work.

+Completion Final report Final

+A report about the progress of the project as a whole, including the assessment

+period described in the interim report. (grade)

+Depending on the project, the student may also deliver a product, in

+accordance with the agreements made with the company.
+The

+product will be an integral part of the assessment.

+Final reflection (document)

+Final presentation About the delivered product or solution.
+During ]

+the final presentation you present your final report and defend its

+content.

 Table 2.
-Interim and final internship products.
+Interim and final internship products